 You should be able to view the current information about PHP on your server.

-Congratulation.
-You have successfully installed PHP 7.3 on an Ubuntu 16.04 server.
-For more detail information about PHP 7.3, you can check the official PHP documentation.
+Congratulations, you have successfully installed PHP 7.3 on an Ubuntu 16.04 server.
+For more detailed information about PHP 7.3, you can check the official PHP documentation.

 Of course, you don’t have to install PHP 7.3 on Ubuntu 16.04, if you use one of our Managed PHP Hosting services, in which case you can simply ask our expert system administrators to install PHP 7.3 on Ubuntu 16.04 for you, using the LAMP or LEMP stack or any other web hosting stack of your choice.
 They are available 24×7 and will take care of your request immediately.